Want to help children to gain more knowledge and understanding of the world and to extend their vocabulary? Why not explore ice?

 You will need:

-2. Do you want to add some food colouring or juice to change the colour/add a smell and/or plastic animals, shapes to extend a theme or interest?
+- In some of the vessels, add some food colouring or juice to change the colour and add a smell.
+Adding plastic animals, shapes can help you extend a theme or interest.

-5. Depending on the age/stage of the children you could ask “What does this feel like?” and then support children’s developing language.
+- Depending on the age and stage of development of the children you could ask “What does this feel like?” and then support children’s developing language.
 For younger children you could model touching the ice and appropriate words such as “cold” and “slippery”.

-You could have three ice blocks and add salt to one, sugar to another and cinnamon (or another spice) to the third block.
-You could talk about the smells and textures of these added ingredients and then explore which one makes the ice melt the quickest.
+- Make three ice blocks and add salt to one, sugar to another and cinnamon (or another spice) to the third block.
+Talk about the smells and textures of these added ingredients and then explore which one makes the ice melt the quickest.

 Areas of Learning and Development (EYFS)

 This activity support the following areas of learning and development.
 For more details, see our factsheet on the Early Years Foundation Stage.